 If you know anyone that has ever been to London, chances are they have visited Portobello Road.
-This antiques market is one of the most famous in the world and a buzzing hive of activity.
-Every weekend thousands upon thousands of tourists and locals descend into the trendy Notting Hill district to search for delectable antiques, exquisite vintage fashion and finest jewellery from over 1,000 dealers.
+This antique market is one of the most famous in the world and a buzzing hive of activity.
+Every weekend thousands upon thousands of tourists and locals descend into the trendy Notting Hill district to search for delectable antiques, exquisite vintage fashion, and the finest jewelry from over 1,000 dealers.

 When to visit Portobello Road

-Friday and Saturday buzz with energy and you certainly get a picture of why Portobello Road is one of London’s most exciting and popular landmarks.
-This vintage bargain hunters dream opens its doors at 9am and attracts thousands of visitors who will leave the market by 7pm tired but perfectly happy.
-At the Southern end of Portobello Road the antique stalls are located where beautiful old relics and ornate vintage furniture have you dreaming of redecorating your home.
-In the middle of the market you can find the fresh fruit stalls, discounted new fashion and essential household goods, often with a retro twist.
-At the north end of Portobello Green there is a seemingly never ending mass of vintage clothing rails to fight through alongside trendy new clothing designers and the finest hand made jewellery.
+Friday and Saturday buzz with energy and you certainly get a picture of why Portobello Road is one of London‘s most exciting and popular landmarks.
+This vintage bargain hunters dream opens its doors at 9 am and attracts thousands of visitors who will leave the market by 7 pm tired but perfectly happy.
+At the southern end of Portobello Road the antique stalls are located where beautiful old relics and ornate vintage furniture have you dreaming of redecorating your home.
+In the middle of the market, you can find the fresh fruit stalls, discounted new fashion, and essential household goods, often with a retro twist.
+At the north end of Portobello Green, there is a seemingly never-ending mass of vintage clothing rails to fight through alongside trendy new clothing designers and the finest hand made jewelry.

 Portobello Road’s Famous Antiques

-Antiques are the main attraction of Portobello Road, with a rich heritage dating back to the 1940’s.
+Antiques are the main attraction of Portobello Road, with a rich heritage dating back to the 1940s.
 Each vendor is a specialist in a certain field and together they have hundreds of items on offer, that reflect their deep passion for timeless artifacts and memorabilia.
-You are certain to find the experts selling exquisite ceramics with traditional designs, dazzling jewellery from around the world and a mind boggling amount of gleaming gold and silverware.
+You are certain to find the experts selling exquisite ceramics with traditional designs, dazzling jewelry from around the world, and a mind boggling amount of gleaming gold and silverware.

-Independent shops in the arcade deal in everything you can imagine, including African tribal art and jewellery, historical scientific instruments and dainty Asian porcelain.
+Independent shops in the arcade deal in everything you can imagine, including African tribal art and jewelry, historical scientific instruments, and dainty Asian porcelain.
 Arriving at Portobello Road with a clear idea of what you are looking for vanishes very quickly as the monstrous selection available will rapidly change your mind.

 Old?
 New?
 Or Simply Just A Bargain?

 Portobello Road is not just a tourist hot spot, it serves thousands of local residents with their household needs.
-Glance at the opportunity to buy a dozen socks, toiletries by the gallon and enough bleach to clean the Houses of Parliament.
-There are also fantastic bargains on last seasons makeup and fashion.
+A glance at the opportunity to buy a dozen socks, toiletries by the gallon, and enough bleach to clean the Houses of Parliament.
+There are also fantastic bargains on last seasons’ makeup and fashion.
 We all know black eyeliner was ‘so last year’, and you can get it here for a fraction of its retail price.

 The used clothing stalls don’t offer much in the way of classic vintage pieces but there is the chance to extend your wardrobe with some reasonably priced essentials to keep the cold weather out.
-For higher quality and more fashionable vintage it is better to visit the numerous shops along Portobello Road which hosts some of the best dealers in London and have enough beautiful fur coats, stylish seventies dresses and floral shirts to fill your luggage allowance five times over.
+For higher quality and more fashionable vintage, it is better to visit the numerous shops along Portobello Road which hosts some of the best dealers in London and has enough beautiful fur coats, stylish seventies dresses, and floral shirts to fill your luggage allowance five times over.